tanishboiiii/-Ontario-Covid-19-Dashboard/README.md

 #### Goals and Other Features I Hope to Implement
 - Stasistics for deaths, and recoveries
 - Map with colour coding by region of lock down zone
-- Sidebar with all the different regions in Ontario, with each region having further information about stastics
+- Sidebar with all the different regions in Ontario, with each region having further information about statistics
 - Data resources page
 - About me page